The SerOzNET study is an important clinical study to better understand the safety and efficacy of the COVID-19 vaccines in people with cancer.

 The study has been called SerOzNET to highlight the unique population it will study.
 The study also recruited children with cancer aged 5-18 years through the Sydney Children’s Hospitals Network, NSW and Monash Children's Hospital, Victoria.

 People with compromised immune systems or pre-existing medical conditions, including cancer, are more vulnerable to COVID-19 infection and are at increased risk of more severe infection.
 However, people with cancer were largely excluded from the initial clinical trials for the COVID-19 vaccines because clinical trials typically need to see whether the vaccines will work in people with healthy immune systems.

 A number of studies are being undertaken across the world to obtain this information; however, it is important to understand the experience of the COVID-19 vaccines in people with cancer in the Australian context.
-Importantly, Australia has had a low rate of COVID-19 infection compared to many other countries, and therefore presents a unique population to be studied.
+Importantly, Australia had a low initial rate of COVID-19 infection compared to many other countries, and therefore presents a unique population to be studied.

 For more information about the study, visit monashhealth.org/services/oncology/our-research/.